16 Bayesian statistics

 If we were being a bit more sophisticated, we could extend the example to accommodate the possibility that I’m lying about the umbrella.
 But let’s keep things simple, shall we?↩︎

 You might notice that this equation is actually a restatement of the same basic rule I listed at the start of the last section.
-If you multiply both sides of the equation by \(P(d)\), then you get \(P(d)P(h|d) = P(d, h)\), which is the rule for how joint probabilities are calculated.
-So I’m not actually introducing any “new” rules here, I’m just using the same rule in a different way.↩︎
+If you multiply both sides of the equation by

-http://www.imdb.com/title/tt0093779/quotes .
-I should note in passing that I’m not the first person to use this quote to complain about frequentist methods.
+, when the hypothesis is a complex and vague thing.
+I’m not going to talk about those complexities in this book, but I do want to highlight that although this simple story is true as far as it goes, real life is messier than I’m able to cover in an introductory stats textbook.↩︎https://www.imdb.com/title/tt0093779/quotes I should note in passing that I’m not the first person to use this quote to complain about frequentist methods.
 Rich Morey and colleagues had the idea first.
 I’m shamelessly stealing it because it’s such an awesome pull quote to use in this context and I refuse to miss any opportunity to quote The Princess Bride.↩︎

 In the interests of being completely honest, I should acknowledge that not all orthodox statistical tests rely on this silly assumption.
 There are a number of sequential analysis tools that are sometimes used in clinical trials and the like.
 These methods are built on the assumption that data are analysed as they arrive, and these tests aren’t horribly broken in the way I’m complaining about here.
 However, sequential analysis methods are constructed in a very different fashion to the “standard” version of null hypothesis testing.
 They don’t make it into any introductory textbooks, and they’re not very widely used in the psychological literature.
 The concern I’m raising here is valid for every single orthodox test I’ve presented so far and for almost every test I’ve seen reported in the papers I read.↩︎

-A related problem: http://xkcd.com/1478/ .↩︎
+A related problem: https://xkcd.com/1478/↩︎

 Okay, I just know that some knowledgeable frequentists will read this and start complaining about this section.
 Look, I’m not dumb.
 I absolutely know that if you adopt a sequential analysis perspective, you can avoid these errors within the orthodox framework.
 I also know that you can explictly design studies with interim analyses in mind.
 So yes, in one sense I’m attacking a “straw man” version of orthodox methods.
 However, the straw man that I’m attacking is the one that has been used by most practitioners.
 If it ever reaches the point where sequential methods become the norm among experimental psychologists and I’m no longer forced to read 20 extremely dubious ANOVAs a day, I promise I’ll rewrite this section and dial down the vitriol.
 But until that day arrives, I stand by my claim that default Bayes factor methods are much more robust in the face of data analysis practices as they exist in the real world.
 Default orthodox methods suck, and we all know it.↩︎